Nasdanika/retrieval-augmented-generation/architecture/architecture.md

 Data items can be converted from one format to another.
 As such data sources can be chained and composed.

 ## Loader

+Reads data items from data sources and adds them to the repository

+## Repository

+### Item Builder

-Loads data items keys and some data item identifier/locator to the store to make them discoverable by the query engine.
+Creates store items from data items.
+For example, breaks down a document into sections and paragraphs.
+Computes embeddings (keys) and some item identifier/locator and adds items the store to make them discoverable by the retriever.

-## Store

-Contains associations between data item keys and data items.
-Data items can be stored by value or by reference.
-The store can be indexed.

-A vector database is an example of an indexed store of embedding vectors.

-## Key Extractor
+### Key Extractor

 Takes a data item of a fragment of it (say a paragraph from a text document) and computes a key.
 The key is something that identifies the data item.